The Seven Over Par Is A Bittersweet Symphony Of Rye And Aperol

 • Lemon Twist, for garnish

-The Seven Over Par Is A Bittersweet Symphony Of Bourbon And Aperol
+The Seven Over Par Is A Bittersweet Symphony Of Rye And Aperol

 Instructions